blakeblackshear/frigate/docs/docs/installation.md

 ### Operating System

 Frigate runs best with docker installed on bare metal debian-based distributions.
 For ideal performance, Frigate needs access to underlying hardware for the Coral and GPU devices.
 Running Frigate in a VM on top of Proxmox, ESXi, Virtualbox, etc. is not recommended.
-The virtualization layer often introduces a sizable amount of overhead for communication with Coral devices.
+The virtualization layer often introduces a sizable amount of overhead for communication with Coral devices, but [not in all circumstances](https://github.com/blakeblackshear/frigate/discussions/1837).

 Windows is not officially supported, but some users have had success getting it to run under WSL or Virtualbox.
 Getting the GPU and/or Coral devices properly passed to Frigate may be difficult or impossible.
 Search previous discussions or issues for help.